 As you approach the last weeks of pregnancy, you may wonder when labor will begin, whether symptoms you may be having could be the start of labor, and when you should call your doctor or head to the hospital.

 There will be many signals that your body will give you to let you know you are preparing for labor.
 Below is a list of some of the most common signs of labor.

 Dropping, also known as lightening, occurs when the baby descends into the pelvis.
 You may experience a subtle downward shift in the baby's position or you may notice an obvious "drop" of your belly.
 You may not notice anything at all.
-Second time moms will often not notice dropping until the onset of active labor.
+The second time moms will often not notice dropping until the onset of active labor.

 Some women will experience an intense urge to clean, organize their home, or other efforts to prepare for baby.
 This may range from a sudden urge to cook a month's worth of freezer meals to sorting out all the socks for the baby in the nursery to scrubbing the floors on hands and knees.
 Not all women experience nesting, but it is a common sign of labor nonetheless.

 Menstrual-like cramps are another symptom of labor.
 Backache and leg cramps may also occur.
 As the baby drops into the pelvic inlet, he or she will put pressure on your nerves, which can cause cramping in your legs.

-You may notice an increase in pelvic pressure or a feeling like baby is going to "fall out".
-This pressure increases as your pregnancy nears the end.
+You may notice an increase in pelvic pressure or a feeling like the baby is going to "fall out".
+This pressure increases as your pregnancy near the end.